Matrisome/MatriCom/inst/webApp/www/MatricomDB/README.md

-# MatricomDB database
+# MatriComDB Database

-This is the MatricomDB database, converted to `xlsx` format for use outside of MatriCom.
+Here, we present our curated _MatriComDB_ interaction database, converted to `xlsx` format for external use.

-In MatriCom, it is found as `inst/extdata/lr2.RDS` or `extdata/lr2.RDS` if the package is already installed.
+If the MatriCom package is already installed, MatriComDB can be found as `inst/extdata/lr2.RDS` or `extdata/lr2.RDS`.